sid25ta/self_balancing_bike/README.md

 # eyrc22_DB_1007
-This repository is for EYRC.
+This repository is for EYRC competition.
+This repo does not contain codes as it is confidential as per E-Yantra's policy.

 Balancing (4x speed):